-Universities have been made aware that there is a telephone scam in operation which is targeting international students.
-The caller claims they are from UK Visas and Immigration, and instructs the student to verify the number they are calling from (0207 035 4848) on the www.gov.uk website.
-The caller may ask the student to verify personal information such as their name, address or passport number.
-The caller may inform the student that they have not paid for an immigration service, and that they are calling to take the payment over the telephone.
-They may also claim that a failure to pay will result in the police or the Home Office being informed.
+The scam specifically targets international students.
+The caller claims they are from UK Visas and Immigration.
+They instruct the student to verify the number they are calling from (0207 035 4848) on the www.gov.uk website.
+The caller may ask the student to verify personal information.
+This can include details such as the student's name, address or passport number.
+The caller may claim the student hasn't paid for an immigration service.
+They may say that they are calling to take the payment over the the phone.
+They may also claim that they will inform the police or the Home Office if the student fails to pay.
+The caller may inform the student that they have not paid for an immigration service.
+The caller may also claim that a failure to pay will result in the police or the Home Office being informed.

 If you do receive a call like this, please hang up and report it to the University and the police.

-* Do not give out any personal information, or confirm that any personal information they have is correct.
+- Do not confirm that any personal information they have is correct.

-* Do not pay them any money.
+- Do not pay them any money.

-- NTU's International Student Support
+- Email NTU's International Student Support.

-- Find information on frauds, tricks and scams from UK Visas and Immigration
+- Find information on frauds, tricks and scams from UK Visas and Immigration.

 - UKCISA — the UK Council for International Student Affairs

-- ActionFraud — the UK's national fraud and cyber crime reporting centre
+- ActionFraud — the UK's national fraud and cyber crime reporting centre.